saniazi/CP465_Project_SETT/README.md

 # CP465_Project_SETT

 SETT (student employee time tracker) is a web application which allows WLU student employees to complete their timesheet entry form online and allows supervisors to review timesheet entries.
+Data tables are stored on a live postgresql database using AWS RDS and static data is stored using an AWS S3 bucket.

 ## Demo
 A demo can be found at https://saniazi-sett.herokuapp.com